openedx/openedx-aspects/docs/concepts/superset.rst

 detailed deck.gl geospatial charts.

 Superset is used as the reporting and visualization tool of the Aspects project.
-Authentication is performed agains the LMS using SSO.
+Authentication is performed against the LMS using SSO.
 You can find more information in :ref:`authentication-permissions`.

 Superset Concepts